SAP-samples/hana-ml-py-codejam/README.md

 > Make certain that you have successfully completed all the [prerequisites](prerequisites.md)

+* Exercise 0x10: Setup SAP Business Application Studio and a dev space
-* Exercise 0x00: Check your setup
+* Exercise 0x10: Check your setup
-* Exercise 0x10: Basics of HANA DataFrame
+* Exercise 0x20: Basics of HANA DataFrame
-* Exercise 0x20: Exploratory Data Analysis, or EDA
+* Exercise 0x30: Exploratory Data Analysis, or EDA
-* Exercise 0x30: Building a ML model using Classification
+* Exercise 0x40: Building a ML model using Classification
 * Exercise 0x50: AutoML

 ## Known Issues